 - Remember that retainer adjustments should only be made by your orthodontist.

 - If you accidentally lose or break your retainer, call us right away.
 It does not take long for teeth to shift, so we will work to replace or repair your retainer as quickly as possible.

 - Your retainer can last for many years with proper care.
 Keeping it in good shape can spare you the expense of paying for a replacement.

 What Is a Palatal Expander?
 How Does It Work?

 The roof of the mouth is one of the most important features of your oral cavity.
-Its width affects everything from how your teeth look to how the TMJ (temporomandibular, or jaw, joint) functions.
+Its width affects everything from how your teeth look to how the TMJ (temporomandibular, or jaw, joints) function.
 If the palate is too narrow during childhood, there may not be enough room for the permanent teeth to erupt.
-A palatal expander can help — it is a stainless steel appliance that is inserted into the roof of the mouth.
+A palatal expander can help — it is a stainless-steel appliance that is inserted into the roof of the mouth.
 The palatal expander may be used during childhood to widen the palate and improve the alignment of the bite.
 By exerting outward pressure on the molars and premolars, the expander encourages growth of new bone tissue in the palate.
 This widens the upper jaw for improved bite alignment.

 What Is a Tongue/Thumb Crib?
 How Does It Work?

 Thumbsucking and tongue thrusting, or pushing the tongue through the teeth when swallowing, are two common habits during childhood.
 Most kids will grow out of these habits on their own, but if they don’t, thumbsucking and tongue thrusting can cause real issues for the development of the mouth that may require complex orthodontic treatment later on.

 If you find it difficult to break these habits for your child, a tongue/thumb crib can help.
 It is a metal appliance that is affixed directly behind the teeth the prevent the forward motion of the tongue (preventing thrusting) and to block the space for the thumb (stopping thumbsucking).